 Whether you live, work, own property, or attend school in the City of New Brunswick, you may apply for a library card without charge.
 If you work, own property, or attend school in New Brunswick, but do not live in New Brunswick, it is recommended you use your hometown library card if New Brunswick Free Public Library has a borrowing agreement with that library.
 If the above does not apply to you, you can still apply for a library card for an annual fee.

-- If you need a virtual library card that can only be used to access our online resources, call us at 732-745-5108 x25 or send us an email (firstname.lastname@example.org) with:
+- For non-residents: If you need a virtual library card that can only be used to access our historical databases, send us an email (firstname.lastname@example.org) with:

 - The subject: "Virtual Library Card Request".